mahmoudxyz/bioinformatics-forever/src/cmb/chapter_1.md

 ### [5] clear

 This cleans your terminal.
-You can also use shortcut `Ctrl+L`
+You can also use shortcut `Ctrl+l`

 ### [6] mkdir